 Christmas Day in London ideas and events

-There’s nothing to make you feel snug and warm inside like seeing a bunch of brave/mad souls dive into icy water.
-The Serpentine Swimming Club’s 153rd Annual Christmas Morning Race is for spectators only, unless you want to catch hypothermia on Christmas Day.
+There’s nothing to make you feel snug and warm inside like seeing a bunch of brave/mad souls dive into icy water at 9am.
+The Serpentine Swimming Club’s Christmas Morning Race, held every year since 1864, is open to members only, so there's no risk of being tempted to join in/catching hypothermia on Christmas Day.

 There's no better way to walk off a big meal (or work up an appetite for one) than by taking a brisk stroll.
 Step outside this Christmas Day and soak up sights of festive lights, deocrations and maybe even a sprinkling of snow.
 Check out our guide to London's scenic walks, all perfect for a festive stretch of the legs.